National Museum Publishing Seminar, Graham School, University of Chicago

 August 11, 2021

-This presentation will be a case study of an editorial conversation that arose around publication of issue 6.2 of Panorama, the journal of the Association of Historians of American Art, in the fall of 2020.
+This presentation was a case study of an editorial conversation that arose around publication of issue 6.2 of Panorama, the journal of the Association of Historians of American Art, in the fall of 2020.
 The design of our born-digital, online-only (and open-access) journal includes a customized graphic header for each article: a slender, horizontal detail of one of the works illustrated.
 As Panorama increasingly becomes a forum for scholars whose areas of inquiry are the power differentials endemic to the history of American art and culture, these images often feature the bodies of Black, Indigenous, or People of Color (BIPOC), as well as other marginalized groups—and in the process of trimming the images to fit the horizontal format, those bodies are often cropped.
 Both members of the editorial team and authors have expressed discomfort with such cutting/cropping, arguing that it adds visual violence to the historical violence discussed in the articles themselves.